Go Back

 • Once it is tender, add in the carrots and continue to cook it for another 30 minutes with the lid on until the carrots are soft

-• Add the fish sauce and adjust it to your taste
+• Add 3 tablespoons fish sauce and adjust it to your taste

-• Fish out the lemongrass, star anise and bay leaves and serve with a Vietnamese baguette or with rice.
+• Ladle some stew into a bowl and serve with a Vietnamese baguette or with rice.

 (Optional) Making It Into A Beef Noodle Soup

-• Use the same steps in 'Putting It Together', but once the stew is done add in 1-3 cups of beef broth (depending on how thin you want the soup)
+• Once the stew is done, add in 1-3 cup beef broth (depending on how thin you want the soup)

 • Add fish sauce to taste